Nathan-R-Og/mother/README.md

 For WSL2 Ubuntu.
 Probably also works on actual Linux.

+## Instructions

+Note that if you are running on Windows, when it asks you to run a script, run the .bat script of the same name instead.

+1. Obtain cc65:
-Run `./install` to download and set up cc65
+  - If running on a supported Linux distribution, run `./install` to download and set up cc65
+  - If running on another platform (ex.
+Windows), it can be obtained from https://cc65.github.io/
+2. Copy MOTHER (J) and/or Earthbound Beginnings (U) ROMs into this directory.

-Run `./configure` to split banks from supported roms
+3. Run `./configure` to split banks from supported roms

-Supports Mother (J) and Earthbound Beginnings (U)

-Run `./build` to make a new rom from assembly
+4. Run `./build` to make a new Earthbound Beginnings (U) ROM from assembly
+  - Note that the output path will be `mother_rebuilt.nes`

-Run `./build -j` to make a new japanese rom
+5. Run `./build -j` to make a new MOTHER (J) rom

 ## About